pytorch/executorch/examples/apple/ios/README.md

-# iOS Demo App: Executorch Setup
+# iOS Demo App: ExecuTorch Setup

-This guide explains how to setup Executorch for iOS using a demo app.
-The app employs a MobileNet v3 model (exported to Executorch) to process live camera images.
+This guide explains how to setup ExecuTorch for iOS using a demo app.
+The app employs a MobileNet v3 model (exported to ExecuTorch) to process live camera images.

 ## Pre-setup